rozennjb/simurex2018_workshop/celliern/data_explore/README.md

 ## Requirements

-As requirement, all the attendees should have a working [Anaconda 3 distribution installed](https://www.anaconda.com/download/) (python v3.7), which contains the majority of the scientific libs we are needed, as well as the following package:
+As requirements, all the attendees should have a working [Anaconda 3 distribution installed](https://www.anaconda.com/download/) (python v3.7), which contains the majority of the scientific libs we need, as well as the following packages:

 - holoviews
 - bokeh